 The consistency of this batter is similar to a pancake batter.

-Pic Shown: Quinoa Idli
+Pic Shown: Grind the quinoa for Quinoa Idli Recipe

 In most homes in India, this is the method used for fermenting the idli batter.
 The batter is left on a countertop or in a nice warm place, away from any vent or direct sunlight.